-With the Self-employed Health Insurance Tax Deduction, you can lower your adjusted gross income by the amount you pay in premiums on health insurance, dental insurance, and qualified long-term care for yourself, your spouse, and dependents.
+How does the deduction work?
+The Self-employed Health Insurance Tax Deduction lowers your adjusted gross income (AGI) by the amount you pay in health insurance, dental insurance, and qualified long-term care premiums.
+Include the full amount of the premiums for yourself, your spouse, and any dependents.

-The deduction is found on Line 29 of your individual tax return, Form 1040.
-Conditions of the deduction vary based on the source of your income and how you file taxes.
-You can review IRS Publication 535 for a full list of restrictions.
+Use Line 29 on your individual tax return, Form 1040, to record the deduction.
+There are some conditions to taking the deduction based on your source of income and how you file your taxes.
+IRS Publication 535 includes the full list of restrictions.

-You cannot deduct premiums if you are eligible for group insurance from your employer or your spouse’s.
-Let’s say you own a business.
-If you also work a full-time job and were offered a group insurance plan, you cannot claim the deduction.
+You cannot deduct your premiums if you are eligible for group health insurance through your or your spouse’s employer.
+For example, you own your business, but you also work full-time for another employer.
+If your other employer offers a group insurance plan, you cannot claim the deduction.

-As a self-employed person, you can list unreimbursed medical expenses as itemized deductions on your individual tax return.
-Use Schedule A to list expenses and attach it to Form 1040.
-By itemizing medical and dental expenses, you can only deduct up to 10% of your adjusted gross income.
+Self-employed persons can list unreimbursed medical expenses as itemized deductions on individual take returns.
+Use Schedule A to record all expenses, and attach it to Form 1040.
+When you itemize medical and dental expenses, you can only deduct up to 10% of your adjusted gross income.

-You can use the premium tax credit to lower your adjusted gross income on your tax return.
-The credit is based on a sliding scale.
+You can use the premium tax credit to lower your adjusted gross income on your annual income tax return.
+The credit uses a sliding scale to determine the amount.
 The lower your income, the higher the credit.

 Advanced premium tax credit

-You can also use the premium tax credit to pay your insurer in advance, lowering your monthly premium.
+Are your monthly health insurance premiums high?
+Well, you can use the premium tax credit to pay your insurer in advance, lowering your monthly premium.
 This is called an advanced premium tax credit.

-Sometimes, your advance credit payment is more than the actual allowable credit on your return.
-The difference is subtracted from your refund or added to your balance due.
+What happens if your advanced credit payment is more than the actual allowable amount you calculate on your return?
+The IRS subtracts the difference from your return or adds the balance to taxes due.

-Regardless of if you use the premium or advanced premium credit, calculate the amount using Form 8962, Premium Tax Credit.
-You will need Form 1095-A or Form 1095-B to fill out Form 8962.
-These forms provide information about your premium payments.
+Use Form 8962, Premium Tax Credit, to calculate the amount of your actual allowable premium tax credit.
+You need either Form 1095-A or Form 1095-B to complete Form 8962.
+Both forms provide information about your premium payments.